Qualifications for Betterment Fund Grants

 - The concepts of community and collaboration are very important to our grantmaking.
 While the exact definition of a community can be fluid, when we use that word we are looking for proposals that spring up from the ideas and needs of the affected population, and which demonstrate extensive support from the community in terms of dollars or volunteer hours.
 Applications are strengthened by featuring collaboration with other groups in the community such as other non-profits, municipalities, businesses or governmental entities.

 Grants may vary in size from a single grant of $10,000 to a grant of $100,000 payable over several years.
-Most Betterment Fund yearly grant payments are in the range of $10,000 to $35,000, but the average is $10,000 to $15,000 per year.
+Most Betterment Fund yearly grant payments are in the range of $10,000 to $35,000, but the average is $15,000 per year.
 A grant may be made for more than one year but no organization will receive continuous annual support.
 Occasionally the Fund will make larger or smaller grants at the initiative of the trustees; such grants should not be used as models for grant applications.
 Please see the Fund’s most recent annual Grantmaking Summary for examples of our past grantmaking.

 General Grant Considerations